 - After being screened, visitors will receive a sticker, which is a specific color pertaining to the day of week, that must be worn throughout the visit.

 - Visitors are to remain in the patient room during the entire visit.
-Visitors are not allowed in waiting rooms, cafeteria, common areas or gift shop.
+Waiting rooms will remain closed, except for the ICU waiting room, which will practice social distancing.

 - Mercy will continue to maintain rigorous cleaning protocols at all locations.